Proposal Development & Submission

 - Supports further knowledge in a particular subject area or field of research

-- WU owns IP
+- VU owns IP

 - Publications are not restricted